Psychedelic drug: Examples

 MDMA ("ecstasy") is sometimes said to also have weak psychedelic effects, but it acts and is classified mainly as an entactogen rather than as a hallucinogen.
-Certain related drugs like MDA and MMDA have greater psychedelic effects however.
+Certain closely related drugs like MDA and MMDA, while much less common, have greater psychedelic effects however.

+In addition to the above-listed psychedelics, there are hundreds of other much lesser-known psychedelic drugs.
+Some research suggests that there may be more than 100,000 unique possible serotonergic psychedelics.

 Synthetic mescaline.
 This psychedelic was the first to be isolated.